hirosystems/docs/docs/platform/faq.md

 ### **Clarinet Integrate/Devnet is not working in terminal**

+This feature is not supported.
+It is in the roadmap.

+### **Can I use deployment plans?**

-This feature is in the roadmap.
-It is coming up soon.
+This feature is not supported.
+It is in the roadmap.

 ### **I cannot import my project**